-The meropenem-vaborbactam combination is therefore active against Enterobacterales resistant to meropenem by virtue of production of the KPC enzyme.
+Meropenem-vaborbactam is a combination of meropenem (a broad-spectrum carbapenem antibiotic) with vaborbactam.
+Vaborbactam is an inhibitor of KPC carbapenemase.
+The combination is therefore active against Enterobacterales resistant to meropenem by virtue of production of the KPC enzyme.
 Vaborbactam does not inhibit the OXA, NDM, VIM or IMP enzymes therefore the combination is not intended for use to treat infection with OXA, NDM, VIM or IMP producing CPE.